Authentication vs. Authorization: Understanding the Difference

 The Difference Between Authentication and Authorization

-What are the Similarities Between Authorization and Authentication?
+The Similarities Between Authorization and Authentication

 Authentication vs. Authorization: Which Comes First?